jampeh99/pythonProjects/english_dict/manual.md

-# Englih dictionary built using python
+# An English dictionary built using python